Natural Supplements vs prescription drugs continue to be a confusing issue

 CoEnzymeQ10 is something which occurs naturally in the body but of which we have less as we age.
-It has been observed to be protective of the heart and liver and also, to strengthen immunity significantly.
+It has said to be protective of the heart and liver and also, to strengthen immunity significantly.
 In the petrie dish, CoEnzymeQ10 will actually kill cancer cells. (see: www.cancer.gov )

 Natural Progesterone Cream is made from yams - and has been shown to be helpful in avoiding a hysterectomy for hormone imbalance experienced by many menopausal women.
 As we have recently seen, pharmaceutical hormone therapy raises the risk for cancer, heart attack and stroke.
 Natural Progesterone Cream is thought to lower the breast cancer risk and may actually lower the risk for heart attack. (see WHAT YOUR DOCTOR MAY NOT TELL YOU ABOUT MENOPAUSE by John Lee, MD)

 Glucosamine Chondroitin has been tested in a few double blind studies.
 It (like CoQ10) is something which we have in our bodies but make less of as we age and is thought to be protective against arthritis.
 In two double blind studies, those who took glucosamine chondroitin had 75 percent less pain.
 Many anecdotal accounts of long term usage show arthritis actually getting better (I have observed this in myself).
 A caution... if you have diabetes, the oral variety of this will raise the blood sugar.
-Using "JointRitis" which is delivered through the skin gets around this and you can use much less of it.
+Using "JointFleX" which is delivered through the skin, gets around putting it through the digestive tract and you can use much less of it.

 So what is the bottom line?
 A careful study of all available therapies, the risks and the benefits and discussion of these with your medical provider is best (nurse practitioners tend to be more savvy on alternate therapies).
 Sometimes this can be arduous but it's worth the trouble.
 Things are just very complex these days.